Top places for the best Christmas in Europe: Top Christmas destinations in Europe with the best European Christmas markets

 Get your Prague City Card and save your time and money in Prague.

-‘The City of Light’ or ‘La Ville-Lumière‘ is decorated with spectacular festive lights in Christmastime.
-The joy and grace of Christmas lights on Champs Elysées, Eiffel Tower, Versailles, and the Louvre are unparalleled.
+‘The City of Light’ or ‘La Ville-Lumière‘ is decorated with spectacular festive lights at Christmastime.
+The joy and grace of the Christmas lights of the Champs Elysées, Eiffel Tower, Versailles, and the Louvre are unparalleled.

-Imagine Paris at Christmas and think of chestnuts and champagne, foie gras, truffles, Britanny oysters, top French wines, delicious French pastry and French chocolate, croissants, and French macarons … Imagine yourself wandering Paris Christmas markets and treating yourself to some of the most delicious food from Paris.
+Imagine Paris at Christmas and think of chestnuts and champagne, foie gras, truffles, Britanny oysters, top French wines, delicious French pastry, and French chocolate, croissants, and French macarons … Imagine yourself wandering Paris Christmas markets and treating yourself to some of the most delicious food from Paris.

-Can anyone say no to Paris in Christmastime?
-Hm, I don’t think so.
+Can anyone say no to Paris at Christmastime?
+Hmm, I don’t think so.

-To chase some more festive moments in Paris, attend traditional midnight Mass at Notre Dame Cathedral (sadly, not to be held in 2020), Christmas mess in Église Saint Germain des Prés church, or Christmas Eve organ concert at 10:00 PM and an 11:00 PM vigil and Midnight Mass in Sacre Coeur Basilica in Montmartre.
+To chase some more festive moments in Paris, attend traditional midnight Mass at Notre Dame Cathedral, Christmas mess in Église Saint Germain des Prés church, or Christmas Eve organ concert at 10:00 PM and an 11:00 PM vigil and Midnight Mass in Sacre Coeur Basilica at Montmartre.

 The best Christmas markets in Paris to visit, called Marchés de Noël, are Notre Dame Christmas Market in front of the Notre Dame church with a giant Christmas tree, Christmas Market at Hotel de Ville in front of Paris city hall, Saint-Sulpice Christmas market, Saint-Germain-des-Prés Christmarket, Trocadero Christmas market, Place de la Concorde Christmas market, Jardin des Tuileries Christmas market, and Eiffel Tower Christmas market.